Home » Dessert Recipes » Peanut Butter Rice Krispies Treats

 HOW TO MAKE PEANUT BUTTER RICE KRISPIES TREATS:

-At this point, you will need to constantly stir the mixture so the peanut butter does not burn and the marshmallows can evenly melt (won’t take too long, about 5 minutes or so.)
+Once marshmallows begin to soften and melt, add peanut butter.
+At this point, you will need to constantly stir the mixture so the peanut butter does not burn and the marshmallows can evenly melt (this won’t take too long – just a couple of minutes).
+Once, mixture is combined and melted, turn off heat and remove pan from stove.
+Stir in vanilla extract.

 Add Rice Krispies cereal to sauce pan and stir until evenly coated with mixture.
 This is sticky stuff so do your best to get it all combined.